China–Holy See relations: 2018 Holy See–China agreement

-In January 2018, the Church was close to negotiating a deal with China that allows China to have more control over the underground churches and allows the Vatican to have more control over the appointment of bishops.
+In January 2018, the Church was close to negotiating a deal with China that allowed China to have more control over the underground churches and allowed the Vatican to have more control over the appointment of bishops.
 While this did not amount to the establishment of formal diplomatic ties, this was seen as a huge step towards formal recognition.
-However, Cardinal Joseph Zen Ze-kiun, the former Bishop of Hong Kong, regarded the warming of diplomatic relationships as selling out the Catholic Church in China, as the process involves the resignation of several bishops of the underground church.
+However, Cardinal Joseph Zen Ze-kiun, the former Bishop of Hong Kong, dubbed the warming of diplomatic relationships as selling out the Catholic Church in China, as the process involves the resignation of several bishops of the underground church.
 A vigil was held by the Justice and Peace Commission of the Hong Kong Catholic Diocese in response from 12 to 13 February in St Bonaventure Church.

+The Holy See's Secretariat of State was in charge of negotiations for the Holy See side.

 On 22 September 2018, the Chinese government and the Vatican signed a historic agreement concerning the appointment of bishops in China.
+Described by the parties as a "provisional agreement", the agreement's text has not been disclosed.
 China's foreign ministry said that the agreement works to maintain communications and improve relations between the parties.
-They did not establish diplomatic relations and the Vatican maintained diplomatic ties with the Republic of China on Taiwan, which the People's Republic of China does not recognize.
+They did not establish diplomatic relations, and the Vatican maintained diplomatic ties with the Republic of China on Taiwan.
 Vatican spokesman Greg Burke described the agreement as "not political but pastoral, allowing the faithful to have bishops who are in communion with Rome but at the same time recognized by Chinese authorities."
-While the agreement states that China will recommend bishops before they are appointed by the pope, it also stipulates that the pope has authority to veto a bishop China recommends.
+The agreement states that China will recommend bishops before they are appointed by the pope, and stipulates that the pope has authority to veto a bishop China recommends.

 Francis then approved seven bishops who had been appointed by Beijing, after withdrawing Church censures against those six and one recently deceased bishop, who had all received episcopal consecration without papal approval.
+Francis also dismissed one of the Underground Church bishops and demoted another.

-On 23 September, the Catholic Church in China pledged to remain loyal to the Chinese Communist Party.
+On 23 September, the Catholic Church in China pledged to remain loyal to the Chinese Communist Party (CCP).
 On 26 September, in a letter to Chinese Catholics, Pope Francis wrote: